 - Special school comparison visits

-Following a term in a mainstream setting, the special school teaching placement starts after Christmas in one of our partnership special schools and finishes a few weeks before Easter.
+Following a term in a mainstream setting, the SEND teaching placement starts after Christmas in one of our partnership schools and finishes before Easter.
 In that time, trainees gain valuable, first hand teaching experience within a wide spectrum of special educational needs which may include severe, profound and multiple learning difficulties, autism and additional complex needs.

-Trainees on this specialism undertake the same course work as those on the Primary PGCE programme; however, where applicable, it is expected that their work and assignments will have a SEND focus.
+Trainees on this specialism undertake the same course work as those on the Primary PGCE programme; however, where applicable, work and assignments may have a SEND focus.